 Valentines online cake bake

-Shamila and Pippas kitchen donating prizes, send pictures of bakes at the start of February, prize to be cake pops or tray bake.
+Shamila from Scrumptious Treats and Pippa from Pippa’s kitchen have kindly agreed to judge, and provide a small prize for an online Bake off contest.
+Competition to run from 1st Feb to 11th Feb just for fun and free to enter.
+Send pictures of bakes on Facebook page.

-Enterprise idea (to be added to agenda for next time)
+Enterprise idea (to be added to agenda for next time) Claire is going to find out more about how it could work.

 Address to a haggis

-Everyone from the parent council to take a line or two of poem and video it.It will be joined up and shared which will be a good opportunity to introduce people to the parent council.
+Everyone from the parent council to take a line or two of poem and video it.It will be joined up and shared which will be a good opportunity to introduce people to the parent council and an attempt to bring a bit of silliness to a difficult time.

 Lynne, Emma, Leon, Rhona, Mel, Melissa, Kerry, Claire all agreed to take part.